 Perhaps more importantly than attracting new prospects is making a strong impression on these prospects.
 Respond quickly to new messages, inquiries, and tour requests about your properties.
 Spruce up your property curb appeal and find new ways to make property tours exciting.
 Additionally, in times of transition it’s important to be reasonable, transparent, and accommodating with potential tenants.
 Building a memorable personal relationship with prospects is a sure-fire way to get and keep your property rented.

 Reassess the Local Housing Market

-Understanding the wants and needs of renters is an essential component of landing new tenants and retaining your current ones.
+Understanding the wants and needs of renters is an essential component of retaining your current tenants and landing new ones.
 Unfortunately, you may have to adjust your rent to keep up with local rates.
 Of course, you should try other techniques first, but if the rent is preventing you from filling a property, it’s time to weigh out your options.
 A lower monthly income is better than no monthly income.